Skip to main content

 Historical Workflow

 Before comparing 0xArchive to a native venue pull, hold one symbol, one window, and one downstream job constant.
 Record the route, parameters, returned span, cursor chain, request IDs, data-quality result, and any gap or incident notes.
-That packet makes the second run easier to compare than a screenshot or row count.
+That checklist makes the second run easier to compare than a screenshot or row count.
+Ask whether the workflow needs point snapshots, historical records, replay order, or local reconstruction.
+REST history is best for bounded data pulls.
+WebSocket replay is best when event order matters.
+SDK reconstruction is best when the product maintains a local book.
+All three should preserve request IDs and data-quality context.

-Last modified on May 18, 2026
+Last modified on July 4, 2026